graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 mostly control specific features of the Poplar and PopLibs operations.
 Some of the main ones are described below:

-* ``max_scheduler_lookahead_depth`` controls how far the scheduler can look beyond a given scheduling decision to understand the max-liveness implications.
-This search space grows very quickly and can take an unacceptable amount of time for large values.
-* ``max_scheduler_search_space_size`` introduces an upper-limit to the size of the schedule search space to guarantee that it will terminate in a reasonable amount of time.

-* ``scheduler_selection`` controls the particular scheduler that is selected to perform the scheduling of instructions in the compilation stage.
-By default, several schedules will be created and the one with the lowest predicted liveness chosen.
+* ``scheduler_selection`` specifies the scheduling algorithm the Poplar XLA backend uses to schedule the instructions in the graph during the compilation stage.

+  The available algorithms are:
+  * ``CHOOSE_BEST`` (default), which compares several of the scheduling algorithms below and selects the one that leads to the lowest predicted overall peak liveness.
 This can sometimes produce incorrect results because the overall peak liveness isn't always a good measure for the maximum liveness on one tile of the processor.

-  The available schedulers are:

-  * ``Clustering``, which groups clusters of operations together in order to look through stretches of instructions with potentially high liveness.
+  * ``CLUSTERING``, which groups clusters of operations together in order to look through stretches of instructions with potentially high liveness.
-  * ``PostOrder``, which schedules the instructions in the order which is obtained by walking the graph in 'post order'.
+  * ``POST_ORDER``, which schedules the instructions in the order which is obtained by walking the graph in 'post order'.
-  * ``LookAhead``, which looks ahead a number of operations from any schedulable one, as given by the ``max_scheduler_lookahead_depth`` and ``max_scheduler_search_space_size`` options described above.
+  * ``LOOK_AHEAD``, which looks ahead a number of operations from any schedulable one, as given by the ``max_scheduler_lookahead_depth`` and ``max_scheduler_search_space_size`` options.
 It attempts to look through areas of high liveness.
-  * ``ShortestPath``, which schedules the graph giving priority to the shortest path to the root.
+  * ``SHORTEST_PATH``, which gives priority to the shortest path to the root.

+* ``max_scheduler_lookahead_depth`` controls how far the ``LOOK_AHEAD``
+  scheduling algorithm can look beyond a given scheduling decision to understand the max-liveness implications.
+This search space grows very quickly and can take an unacceptable amount of time for large values.

+* ``max_scheduler_search_space_size`` introduces an upper-limit to the size of the ``LOOK_AHEAD`` scheduling algorithm's search space to guarantee that it will terminate in a reasonable amount of time.

 See the documentation in :ref:`api-section` for more details.